ultralytics/ultralytics/docs/en/guides/docker-quickstart.md

 !!!+ warning "Revoke access"

-    In both cases, don't forget to revoke access from the docker group when you're done.
+    In both cases, don't forget to revoke access from the Docker group when you're done.
     ```bash
     xhost -local:docker
     ```

 ??? info "Testing"

-    A simple way to validate that the docker group has access to the X11 server is to run a container with a GUI program like `xclock` or `xeyes`.
-Alternatively, you can also install these programs in the Ultralytics docker container to test the access to the X11 server of your GNU-Linux Display Server.
+    A simple way to validate that the Docker group has access to the X11 server is to run a container with a GUI program like `xclock` or `xeyes`.
+Alternatively, you can also install these programs in the Ultralytics Docker container to test the access to the X11 server of your GNU-Linux Display Server.
 If you run into any problems, consider setting the environment variable `-e QT_DEBUG_PLUGINS=1`.
 This action enables the output of debugging information, aiding in the troubleshooting process.

 ### Note on File Accessibility